 Connecting Via Desktop

-- If you do not have Chronicall Desktop installed on the local machine, follow these steps to install Chronicall Desktop.
+- If you do not have Chronicall Desktop installed on the local machine, download the app installer to install Chronicall Desktop

-- Verify you have the correct IP address and port inside this file, if not update it and save.
+- Verify you have the correct IP address and port inside this file.
+If not, update it to the correct setting and save

 Corrupt Launch File

-- Sometimes one of the two key launch files can corrupt, causing an error at launch on the server itself whether Browser or Browserless.
+- Sometimes one of the two key launch files can become corrupted, causing an error at launch on the server itself whether Browser or Browserless

 Chronicall Server Access

-- Recent firewall changes, local firewalls, or different subnets between the end user and Chronicall server will prevent Chronicall from connecting.
+- Recent firewall changes, local firewalls, or different subnets between the end-user and the Chronicall server can prevent Chronicall from connecting

-- You can test disabling your local firewall or antivirus to see if Chronicall connects.
-Here is a list of Ports Chronicall needs open to communicate.
+- You can test this by disabling your local firewall or antivirus to see if Chronicall connects.
+Here is a list of Ports Chronicall needs open to communicate